Master of Arts in Sustainable Development:

 "SIT provided the space for me to challenge myself to unlearn many untruths from my professional and personal pasts and to gather more understanding, knowledge, and skill from a rich and diverse community and from within myself."

-SIT’s Sustainable Development MA prepares graduates for positions in organizations working toward a more equitable and sustainable use of the world’s wealth and natural resources.
+SIT’s MA in Sustainable Development: Advocacy, Leadership, and Social Change program prepares graduates for positions in organizations working toward a more equitable and sustainable use of the world’s wealth and natural resources.
 The program emphasizes the importance of civil society actors and institutions, including NGOs, community programs, social movements, coalitions, and faith-based organizations.

 Examine competing theories and approaches to development while building competencies in key areas such as: